Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 (I don't recommend lowering the mouse and screen speed if you don't know what you are doing)

 By not setting a skystone budget, the program will run till ESC is pressed

+You can toggle on and off hint which is a live counter of the items purchased

+by turning off auto placement, you can move the emulator to another monitor